 Each year, 5-10 outstanding undergraduate researchers (accompanied by a faculty/staff member) from each ACC university gather at a host university to present their research, either verbally or as a poster.
-At most universities students the student delegates are chosen through a refereeing process.
+At most universities the student delegates are chosen through a refereeing process.
 It is truly an honor to be invited to participate in this conference.

 - The research is original, student directed, under the advisement of a faculty member.